channeladam/ChannelAdam.Wcf/README.md

 Please install the "ChannelAdam WCF Library" from NuGet - https://www.nuget.org/packages/ChannelAdam.Wcf

-The documentation is located at https://devzone.channeladam.com/library/channeladam-wcf.
+The reference documentation is located at https://devzone.channeladam.com/library/channeladam-wcf.

 Proudly presented to the open source community by Adam Craven (@ChannelAdam).